 Several website plugins can help boost your WordPress site performance, loading speed, and customer experience.

 Lazy loading is a technique to optimize images by loading them only when needed.
 This improves website performance by reducing the initial page load time.
 The lazy load images are shown only when visitors scroll to that particular section so other content can be displayed faster.

-The lazy load plugins can help to improve website page performance, faster website speed, keep visitor longer on your site, and reduces the load on your server.
+Lazy load plugins can help improve website page performance, increase website speed, keep visitors longer on your site, and reduce the load on your server.